 How is your candidacy scored by Dalhousie medical school admissions committee?

-Interview Format
+Dalhousie Faculty of Medicine Interview Format

 All eligible Maritime applicants who have met GPA, MCAT, CASPer requirements, and submitted online application and processing fees, are invited for an interview.
 Out of the total 300-400 applicants invited for an interview, approximately 60-100 are eligible out-of-province applicants.
-Their eligibility will be determined by GPA, MCAT, CASPer, and supplemental information regarding applicant's compelling reasons for choosing Dalhousie University Faculty of Medicine.
+Their eligibility will be determined by GPA, MCAT, CASPer, and supplemental information regarding the applicant's compelling reasons for choosing Dalhousie University Faculty of Medicine.

 Interview invitations are distributed via email, usually in October.
 Invitations include instructions on how to select your preferred interview location and time.
 There are sufficient interview slots for each invitation distributed.
-Applicant interview self-scheduling is completed on a first-come, first-serve basis, so you should complete the interview self-scheduling process as early as possible to get the date you want.
+Applicant interview self-scheduling is completed on a first-come, first-served basis, so you should complete the interview self-scheduling process as early as possible to get the date you want.

 Interviews take place during one weekend in November each year.
 Your interview will take place on either a Saturday or a Sunday on the school's campus.
 The scheduled interview will run for approximately two hours during the morning or the afternoon.
 Dalhousie uses the Multiple Mini Interview (MMI) format to assess its applicants.
 The MMI is a situational judgment test comprised of 8-12 stations including 1 or 2 rest stations.
 You are assessed by a single interviewer in each station.
 It allows different interviewers to assess your reaction to different types of questions and scenarios that reflect real-life situations.
 Each station takes about 8 minutes to complete in total.
 If you want to learn more about MMI, check out how to prepare for your MMI and practice with some MMI questions.
 You can also go over some common medical school interview questions, as they can be incorporated into the MMI format.